Nexmo/station/_documentation/messages-and-workflows-apis/messages/overview.md

 Key | Description
 -- | --
-`API_KEY` | Nexmo API key which can be obtained from your Nexmo Dashboard.
+`NEXMO_API_KEY` | Nexmo API key which can be obtained from your Nexmo Dashboard.
-`API_SECRET` | Nexmo API secret which can be obtained from your Nexmo Dashboard.
+`NEXMO_API_SECRET` | Nexmo API secret which can be obtained from your Nexmo Dashboard.
 `FROM_NUMBER` | A phone number you own or some text to identify the sender.
 `TO_NUMBER` | The number of the phone to which the message will be sent.